His Brother's Keeper (1940 film)

-His Brother's Keeper is a 1940 British crime film directed by Roy William Neill and starring Clifford Evans, Tamara Desni and Una O'Connor.
+His Brother's Keeper is a lost 1940 British second feature ('B') crime film directed by Roy William Neill and starring Clifford Evans, Tamara Desni and Una O'Connor.
+It was written by Austin Melford, Brock Williams and Neill.

-It was made at Teddington Studios as a second feature.
-It had been completed before the outbreak of the Second World War.
+Preservation status

+The British Film Institute has classed His Brother's Keeper as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

 Plot

 A successful sharp shooting act is threatened when a gold-digging blues singer attempts to split them up.